Axelpuff/hundredschools/descriptions/xunzi/views/mozi/description.md

-Xunzi sees Mozi as focusing on material profit at the expense of the proper form of ritual, which has inherent value.
+Xunzi sees Mozi as fixated on making things uniform and useful, which are indeed parts of the Way.
+However, to Xunzi, proper form (such as ritual and the standards of righteousness) has inherent value apart from its immediate usefulness, and will produce some level of variety and difference by design.